 Inventory is stated at cost, unless the carrying amount is determined not to be recoverable, in which case the inventory is written down to fair value in accordance with ASC Subtopic 360-10, Property, Plant and Equipment ("ASC 360-10").
 The Company reviews its inventory in accordance with ASC 360-10, which requires long-lived assets to be assessed for impairment when facts and circumstances indicate an impairment may exist.
-The Company utilizes an undiscounted future cash flow model in this assessment.
-When the results of the undiscounted future cash flows are less than the carrying value of the community (asset group), an asset impairment must be recognized in the consolidated financial statements as a component of cost of sales.
+On a quarterly basis, we assess our inventory for indicators of impairment at the community level (asset group).
+To identify indicators of impairment, management evaluates, among other things, the actual gross margins for homes closed and the estimated gross margins for homes sold in backlog (representing the number or value of sales that have not yet closed, net of cancellations) and future home sales for each community.
+If an indicator of impairment is identified for a community, the Company utilizes an undiscounted future cash flow model to conclude whether the cost of the inventory is recoverable.
+When the results of the undiscounted future cash flows are less than the carrying value of the community, an asset impairment must be recognized in the consolidated financial statements as a component of cost of sales.
 The amount of the impairment is calculated by subtracting the estimated fair value of the community, less cost to sell, from the carrying value.
 ASC 360-10 also requires that assets held for sale be stated at the lower of cost or fair value, as determined based on active negotiations with market participants, less costs to sell.
 Accordingly, land held for sale is stated at the lower of accumulated cost or fair value less costs to sell.